Jehovah's Witnesses and blood transfusions: History of doctrine

 In 1945, the application of the doctrine on blood was expanded to prohibit blood transfusions of whole blood, whether allogeneic or autologous.
 The prohibition did not specify any punitive measures for accepting a transfusion, but by January 1961—in what was later described as an application of "increased strictness"—it was ruled that it was a disfellowshipping offense to conscientiously accept a blood transfusion.
 The Watch Tower Society warned that accepting a blood transfusion "may result in the immediate and very temporary prolongation of life, but that at the cost of eternal life for a dedicated Christian."

 In September 1956, Awake! stated, "certain blood fractions ... also come under the Scriptural ban".
 A position against "the various blood fractions" was reiterated in September 1961.
 In November of the same year, the doctrine was modified to allow individual members to decide whether they could conscientiously accept fractions used from blood for purposes such as vaccination.
 This position has been expanded on since; the pre-formatted Durable Power of Attorney form provided by the Watch Tower Society includes an option for Jehovah's Witnesses to "accept all fractions derived from any primary component of blood."

 In 1964, Jehovah's Witnesses were prohibited from obtaining transfusions for pets, from using fertilizer containing blood, and were even advised (if their conscience troubled them) to write to dog food manufacturers to verify that their products were blood-free.
-Later that year, it was stated that doctors or nurses who are Jehovah's Witness would not administer blood transfusions to fellow dedicated members.
+Later that year, it was stated that doctors or nurses who are Jehovah's Witnesses would not administer blood transfusions to fellow dedicated members.
 As to administering transfusions to non-members, The Watchtower stated that such a decision is "left to the Christian doctor's own conscience."